Oryzone/OryzoneBoilerplateBundle/Resources/doc/index.md

 <a name="configure-google-analytics"></a>
 Configure Google Analytics
 --------------------------
 Google analytics is disabled by default.
-You can easily enable it by passing your analytics id within the variable "bp_analytics_id".
+You can easily enable it by passing your analytics id within the variable `bp_analytics_id`.
+Optionally, if track subdomains or different domains, it would be good to even set the variable `bp_analytics_domain` to the current domain you are tracking.
-Anyway I suggest you to set this variable directly in your configuration file among the Twig global variables.
+Anyway I suggest you to set these variables directly in your configuration file among the Twig global variables.
 This way you have the opportunity to specify an id on the environments you prefer to: for example you may want to not use analytics on development but to use it in production, so just add the following lines on your `config_prod.yml` file

     twig:
         globals:
             bp_analytics_id: "UA-XXXXX-X"
+            bp_analytics_domain: "example.com"

+If you need to pass additional configuration to your google analytics tracking code you can use the block `body_js_analytics_extra`.
+Follows an example:

+    {% block body_js_analytics_extra %}
+        _gaq.push(['_setAllowLinker', true]);
+    {% endblock %}

 <a name="setting-the-page-language"></a>
 Setting the page language